Skip to content

 9. Beef cheeks

 Packing a meaty punch, these slow-cooked beef cheeks are often cooked in a reduced red wine and vegetable broth sauce served with creamy mashed potato.
+How you cook the beef cheeks—slowly and gently—is crucial to achieving their tender texture and deep flavor.
 This rich dish needs a bold drink like a full-bodied Rioja alongside it.

 10. Idiazabal cheese